pingcap/docs/clustered-indexes.md

 - The `PRIMARY KEY` consists of only one column.
 - The `PRIMARY KEY` is an `INTEGER`.

-However, since v5.0, TiDB creates all types of primary keys as non-clustered indexes by default.
-This behavior change might cause TiDB in the default configuration to perform worse in some scenarios.
-You can consider explicitly specifying a primary key as a clustered index.
+Since TiDB v5.0, the clustered index feature is fully supported for all types of primary keys, but the default behavior is consistent with TiDB v3.0 and v4.0.
+To change the default behavior, you can configure the system variable `@@tidb_enable_clustered_index` to `ON` or `OFF`.
+For more details, see [Create a table with clustered indexes](#create-a-table-with-clustered-indexes) .

 ### Compatibility with MySQL

 TiDB specific comment syntax supports wrapping the keywords `CLUSTERED` and `NONCLUSTERED` in a comment.
 The result of `SHOW CREATE TABLE` also contains TiDB specific SQL comments.
-MySQL databases and TiDB databases of a lower version can identify and execute DDL statements with these comments.
+MySQL databases and TiDB databases of an earlier version will ignore these comments.

 ### Compatibility with TiDB ecosystem tools